Comparing Credit Cards for Gas and Auto Rewards

 The key to maximizing your savings is to find the card that most closely aligns with your spending habits.
 As a rule of thumb, gas rebate cards are best for people who are brand-loyal.
 If you buy gas at many different retailers, a gas rewards card is usually the better choice.

-Most cashback and rewards credit cards offer incentives for spending on gas, but also offer rewards on other types of purchases.
-For this reason, top cashback cards like the Blue Cash Everyday® Card from American Express are among some of the best gas and grocery credit cards.
+Most cash back and rewards credit cards offer incentives for spending on gas, but also offer rewards on other types of purchases.
+For this reason, top cashback cards like the Blue Cash Preferred® Card from American Express are among some of the best gas and grocery credit cards.

-General cashback and rewards cards are a great tool for simplifying and magnifying your savings.
+General cash back and rewards cards are a great tool for simplifying and magnifying your savings.
 Use these and you won’t have to worry about leaving savings at the pump or in line at the grocery store.
+If you often find yourself making purchases with a variety of merchants, this is a good option.

 How much can you save with a gas credit card?